Skip to contents

 It is expected that f has at least one numeric argument.

-Further, it is expected that the return value of f is of the structure numeric(1), i.e. a single numeric value (although this can be altered via the output_template field).
+Further, it is expected that the return value of f is of the structure numeric(1), i.e. a single numeric value.

 target

-Can be NULL (default), then it is the first argument of f.
+Can be NULL (default), then the first function argument is selected.

 npar